-Total courses required Nine Core courses COMM 200, COMM 111 or 211, COMM 117, COMM 314, COMM 001 (0 credit) One course in the rhetoric/interpersonal area from the following: COMM 223, COMM 225, COMM 227, COMM 322, COMM 323, COMM 325, COMM 326, COMM 327 or COMM 328.
-Other required One course in the media studies area: either COMM 233, COMM 235, COMM 237 or COMM 334. courses One of the following two theatre history courses: COMM 213 or COMM 214 Two additional 300-level courses from the following: COMM 310, COMM 311, COMM 315, COMM 316, COMM 317, COMM 319 or a 300-level communication course or a 300-level course in a related department with permission of the department chair.
-300 and 400 level courses Four Senior The senior capstone experience in Communication and Theatre is where majors intentionally integrate, interpret, and create knowledge in their chosen area of focus through scholarly or artistic exploration and expression.
+TOTAL COURSES REQUIRED Ten CORE COURSES COMM 200, COMM 111 or 211, COMM 117, COMM 314, COMM 001 (0 credit) OTHER REQUIRED COURSES One course in the rhetoric/interpersonal area from the following: COMM 223, COMM 225, COMM 227, COMM 322, COMM 323, COMM 325, COMM 326, COMM 327 or COMM 328.
+One course in the media studies area: either COMM 233, COMM 235, COMM 237, COMM 334, COMM 335, or COMM 337.
+One of the following theatre history courses: COMM 213, COMM 214 or COMM 215 Two additional 300-level courses from the following: COMM 310, COMM 311, COMM 315, COMM 316, COMM 317, COMM 319 or a 300-level communication course or a 300-level course in a related department with permission of the department chair.

+The senior capstone experience in Communication and Theatre is where majors intentionally integrate, interpret, and create knowledge in their chosen area of focus through scholarly or artistic exploration and expression.
 This is both the challenge and the reward of their years spent in the intellectual life of the department and discipline.
 Capstone experiences also prepare students for the intellectual, ethical, interpersonal, and professional challenges that lie ahead after graduation, whether or not they go on to formal graduate study.
-These capstone experience options are described in detail below. requirement Most seniors will complete their capstone experience through a department Senior Seminar experience.
+These capstone experience options are described in detail below.

+Most seniors will complete their capstone experience through a department Senior Seminar experience.
 In Communication and Theatre the Senior Seminar is the culmination of students' discipline-specific studies.
 The seminar challenges majors to integrate their learning in and understanding of the diverse sub-divisions of Communication and Theatre even as they may complete a very specialized and discrete thesis or artistic project.
 Seminar's ultimate goal is to challenge majors to produce a substantial scholarly or artistic work that reflects their learning in the major as supported by their broad liberal arts coursework.